A Brief History of the M4 Carbine Assault Rifle

 Adopted by the U.S. Army in the mid-1990s, the M4 assault rifle is a modern version of the M16, which U.S. soldiers have been using in battle since the Vietnam War.
-The most current version of the M16—the M16A2 “Commando” – is the combat weapon of choice for the U.S. Marine Corps.
+The most current version of the M16—the M16A2 “Commando”—was at one time the combat weapon of choice for the U.S. Marine Corps.

-The M4 and M16 rifles have 80% of the same parts, making them very similar weapons.
+The M4 and M16 rifles are very similar weapons.
 The M4 has proven popular among soldiers because of its compact size, which is helpful in close-quarter firefights and allows for easy movement in combat zones.
 The M4 uses 5.56-millimeter caliber bullets.

-The M4 has also benefitted from its customization.
-Current versions of the rifle offer several attachments, including sight mounts, flashlights, grenade launchers, and shotguns.
+The M4 has also benefited from its customization.
+Some versions of the rifle offer several attachments, including sight mounts, flashlights, grenade launchers, and shotguns.
 The rifle has also earned a reputation for having excellent accuracy, out-scoring the rival AK-47 assault rifle in several tests.

-On July 1, 2009, the U.S. Army took ownership of the M4 design from its manufacturer Colt Defense LLC.
-Last October, Army officials put forward a number of changes for the M4 design to the U.S. Congress.
+In 2009, the U.S. Army took ownership of the M4 design from its manufacturer Colt Defense LLC.
+A year later, Army officials put forward a number of changes for the M4 design to Congress.

-Colt ACC-M: Essentially an upgraded M4 assault rifle from the weapon’s manufacturer.
+Essentially an upgraded M4 assault rifle from the weapon’s manufacturer.
 The ACC-M has been designed to allow for easy and inexpensive upgrading of the M4 with only the rifle’s upper receiver being replaced.
-This would cut down on the cost to completely replace the M4, and reduce the amount of money that would need to be spent by the U.S. Army on training soldiers to use a brand new rifle.